slatedocs/slate/source/includes/_sets.md

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to run Tests, view and edit Instances / TestSets

 ## Delete a specific TestSet